Dear reader of ADxS.org, please excuse the disruption.

 The teacher writes on the board and at the same time talks about something else or explains an aspect of it.

-The teacher speaks while pupils are still talking to each other or are still busy writing.
+The teacher speaks while students are still talking to each other or are still busy writing.

 The teacher does not stick strictly to the topic, but digresses again and again.